pokt-network/pocket-network-protocol/utility/README.md

 Each relay can be viewed as an independent Bernoulli Trial that is either a volume applicable relay or not.
 A geometric distribution can be built of the number of relays that need to be serviced until an applicable relay is made.
 For example, if a SHA256 hash algorithm is used and `RelayVolumeDifficulty` represents 3 leading zeroes, the hash of each `concat(SignedRelay, SignedRelayResponse)` above `0x000FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF` will not be applicable for relay rewards.
 However, any hash below the target will receive `RelayVolume` rewards proportional to the likelihood of the hash.
 For example, `0x000FFF...` would be estimate `RelayVolume` relays, `0x0000FF...` would e estimated to 16\*`RelayVolume`, etc...

-A the end of each Session, the volume applicable relays are sent to the Fisherman for validation and salary distribution.
+A the end of each Session, the volume applicable relays are sent to the Watcher for validation and salary distribution.

 ```mermaid
 sequenceDiagram